Who should attend this event?

 How can I help get the word out about this event?

 Help us spread the word far and wide about this event!
-Share our Facebook page, tweet about us, or find flyers here (link coming soon) that you can print and distribute at local events you attend.
+Share our Facebook page or visit us on Instagram @rootingDC.

 How can I become a presenter/ tabler at future Rooting DC conferences?